Ewael/Boxes/HackTheBox/Traverxec/README.md

 /usr/bin/sudo /usr/bin/journalctl -n5 -unostromo.service | /usr/bin/cat
 ```

 It shows that I can run `journalctl` with root rights using `/usr/bin/sudo /usr/bin/journalctl -n5 -unostromo.service`.
-A quick search on [GTFOBins](https://gtfobins.github.io) shows me on to pop a root shell using `!/bin/sh` in the `less`.
+A quick search on [GTFOBins](https://gtfobins.github.io) shows me on to pop a root shell using `!/bin/sh` when I am in the `less` command.
 I can now read the root flag:

 `9aa36a6d76f785dfd320a478f6e0d906`